kirushan3/etl_project/README.md

 	score_df.to_sql(name= "score", con=engine, if_exists="append", index=False)

-### Picture below shows the result of joining the Calgary listings and Score tables in PostgreSQL after loading database.
+### Picture below shows the result of joining the Calgary listings and Score tables in PostgreSQL after loading database and makes the search for a new house an exciting experience.

 ![Screen Shot 2020 08 24 At 2.09.09 AM](images/Screen%20Shot%202020-08-24%20at%202.09.09%20AM.png)